dakota033/Walkthrough/README.md

 •	Circled on the top left are the positive and negative voltages that connect to the battery (included in the water gun box)

-•	Circled on the right is the trigger that when pushed, tells the gun to fire the water

-o	Therefore, this means that a simple completion of the circuit is needed in order for the gun to operate
+•	Circled on the right is the trigger that when pushed, tells the gun to fire the water.
+Therefore, this means that a simple completion of the circuit is needed in order for the gun to operate

 ![image alt](https://github.com/dakota033/Wireless-Electric-Water-Gun/blob/main/Water%20Gun%20Disassembly.png)